 People who recognize the catastrophic impact of illegal immigration on social insurance, public services, and cultural continuity are not xenophobic – in fact, by speaking up, they are courageous.
 There are many stupid and emotional people who will ostracize or punish them for criticizing illegal immigration.

 People who criticized France for abstaining from the Iraq War are not Francophobes, they are people with an opinion on warfare.

 People who point out the negative impact of promiscuity and gluttony are not “whorephobes” and “fatphobes,” they are people who think critically about sexual behavior and nutrition.

 People who criticize Islamic culture for security, crime, and civil rights are not fearful of Islam – in fact, they are courageous to even speak out in a time where violence is threatened against those who oppose Islamic sociopolitical norms.

 I have a friend who called me Tron for my cutting edge technology implementation in my lifestyle, elite knowledge of science and engineering, and overall empirical approach to the world.
 It is funny.
 It caricatures me as some kind of digital being who has lost a part of his humanity.
 We laugh about it.
 I call her Trog (for troglodyte, cave dweller) in response, for her pining of a future in Walden alongside Henry David Thoreau.
 We laugh about that too.

-Call me an improbophobe.
-In the small-minded conception of people who casually use the term “phobia” to malign their sociopolitical opposition, improbophobe (fear of the wickedly dishonest) is the only term that could inaccurately and lazily describe the confrontations I choose.
+Call me an improbophobe (fear of the wickedly dishonest).
+In the conception of people who casually use the term “phobia” to malign their sociopolitical opposition, improbophobe is the only term that could lazily describe the confrontations I choose.
 To be sure, any person accusing me of a figurative “phobia” will get nothing out of me but disrespect and derision, and a consummate doubling-down of my criticism towards whatever they are scared to justify.